 Sensory play for toddlers is very important for their mental development.
-These activities will stimulate their senses and allowing them to use the scientific process while they play.
-Here are five easy sensory play tools your kids will love.
+These activities will stimulate their senses and allow them to use the scientific process while they play.
+Here are five easy sensory play tools that your kids will love.

-Using a ¼ cup of baby oil and 2 cups of flour, it is more than possible to create moon sand your child would have a blast playing with, you might even want to add beads to the mix for added fun.
+Using a ¼ cup of baby oil and 2 cups of flour, it is possible to create moon sand!
+Your child will have a blast playing with it!
+You might even want to add colorful beads to the mix for added texture, color, and fun.

-Purchasing a bag of pom-poms from Walmart and putting them in an ice cube tray filled with water.
-Once out your child could use plastic spoons or forks and play until they melt.
+Purchase a bag of pom-poms from Walmart and put them in an ice cube tray filled with water.
+Once out, your child can use plastic spoons or forks and play until they melt.
 And the best part?
 Just stick the pom-pom ice cube tray back in the freezer, and you can start all over again the following day.
 It’s a source of never-ending fun!

 The description of this toy for sensory play for toddlers is quite simple: cheap or toy sponges in a bucket of water.
-Placing a towel under them in the kitchen while you cook this will allow them to squeeze the water out of the sponges in place them in a clean bucket for repeated fun without making a huge mess.
+By placing a towel under your little ones, this will allow them to squeeze the water out of the sponges and place them in a clean bucket for repeated fun without making a huge mess.

-Using an old Voss bottle, you can add small toys or beads into a bottle filled with crimped paper, this will allow them to shake the bottle and look for the hidden toys and beads inside.
+Using an old Voss bottle, you can add small toys or beads into a bottle filled with crimped paper.
+This will allow them to shake the bottle and look for the hidden toys, shells, and beads inside.
 It’s like a treasure hunt that fits within the palms of your little ones’ hands!

-Using non-toxic paint, and shaving cream in a sealed Ziploc bag your kids can mix paint and finger paint an endless amount with the mixing bag.
+Place non-toxic paint and shaving cream together in a sealed Ziploc bag.
+Then, your kids can mix paint and finger paint an endless amount with the mixing bag.